Skip to main content

 To grant a teammate access to your emails or meetings:

-Under Access delegation, change the setting from Only me (default) to Custom
+2. Under the Access section, change Meetings and recordings or Emails from Only me (default) to Custom

 Delegates can be added or removed at any time from the same settings page.